 Says Ah Wai, ‘When it goes past midnight, people start creeping out to the New Territories.’
 And so we head north.
 One never can tell what the night might bring.
 As we leave the city lights behind, Ah Wai begins to reminisce.
 ‘In my line of work you see humanity laid bare.
 I see lots of stories, some good some bad.
 Once I picked up a hiker halfway up Tai Mo Shan in the middle of the night.
 Another time I picked up a fare in Wanchai.
 She was going to Tin Shui Wai.
 She was on the phone and suddenly became panicked.
 Her kid had fallen and hit her head.
 She needed to get to a hospital and she kept on telling me, “Driver dai lo please get me home as fast as you can.”
 She was really worried so I floored it and got her home.
 I waited downstairs then took her to QE in Jordan.’
 Why didn’t she get an ambulance?
 ‘Because a red taxi is faster than a white ambulance, duh! (因為紅的實快過白車囉!)
 Coming away from that I really felt that being a mom isn’t easy.
 It really got to me.’

-‘I’ve never seen anything paranormal, nothing “dirty” (wu zou yeh 污糟嘢), but when I go past a graveyard I drive fast and never look in the rear view, in case I’ve picked up an unwelcome passenger.’
+‘I’ve never seen anything paranormal, no ghosts, nothing “dirty” (wu zou yeh 污糟嘢), but when I go past a graveyard I drive fast and never look in the rear view, in case I’ve picked up an unwelcome passenger.’

 ‘I’ve seen some beautiful things, driving at night,’ says Ah Wai as the headlights pierce deeper into the dark woods.
 ‘Us taxi drivers, we can go places where others can’t.
 One night I took some fares out to High Island Reservoir.
 It’s a restricted area.
 There was a meteor shower.
 A rain of stars.
 It’s beautiful to watch the heavens out there.’
 Dawn is just about to break as we arrive on the edge of night’s plutonian shore – the east dam wall at High Island.
 Otherworldly hexagonal rock columns stand, just visible, under the pale light of a full moon.
 We march at a brisk pace down to Long Ke Wan where we watch night’s veil slowly lift, giving way to the brilliant pinks and oranges of day.
 Says Ah Wai, ‘Hong Kong is a city that doesn’t sleep.
 No matter what time it is or where you are, there are stories, and taxis become part of those stories.
 This is the world I see by night.’